enterspeedhq/enterspeed-source-umbraco-cms/documentation/models/README.md

 |updateDate         | `StringEnterspeedProperty` | The date time the node was updated |
 |level              | `StringEnterspeedProperty` | The level in the tree (1, 2, 3, etc.) |

-The meta data properties, are available from the _propeties_ object like the example below.
+The meta data properties, are available from the _properties_ object like the example below.

 ```js